 Nut and Spice Cake

-It is her constant interest in food we shared that encouraged me to start teaching.
-Experimenting and never being afraid to interchange ingredients, never waste and use up bits and pieces of good food.
-She taught me how to clean a fish, debone and cut a whole chicken and how to use all parts of a fruit vegetable or piece of protein.
+It was her constant interest in cooking and baking the food we shared that encouraged me to start teaching, experimenting, and never being afraid to interchange ingredients, never wasting and using up bits and pieces of good food.
+She taught me how to clean a fish, how to debone and cut a whole chicken, and how to use all parts of a fruit, vegetable, or piece of protein.

-These were her favourite fruit, nut and spices she loved best.
+These were her favourite fruits, nuts, and spices that she loved best.
 Caramel was also her very favourite sweet.
-And so this is her cake - just for her.
+And so this is her cake—just for her.

 Prepare an 9 inch square or 9 inch round cake pan with a parchment and butter.